kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

+Credits: I am thankful to my friends Sandeep Kota and Vishnu Dorbala for their support and guidance.
+The following work largely consists of tips and tricks I learnt from them.

 Note:-
 1. To align a window to the left half of the screen, use Ctrl+Windows+left arrow
 2. To align a window to the right half of the screen, use Ctrl+Windows+right arrow